 Benefits of the Cloud

-- Self service provisioning in minutes, compare to days in the VDC or weeks in the virtualized, but siloed datacenter
+- Self service provisioning in minutes, compared to days or even weeks in the VDC or the virtualized but siloed datacenter.

-- Application development and testing are flexible and self-service enable
+- Application development and testing are flexible and self-service enabled.

-- Resources scale fluidly to meet growing or reduced need
+- Resources scale smoothly to meet growing or reduced demand.

-- Service level easily adjusted after the fact
+- Service level easily adjusted after the initial provisioning.

 - Resource granularity permits an optimized metering providing better utilization and reducing cost.

 - Low (or even none) Capital Expense, which enables developers to start and test new ideas with ease.